TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_0.md

 If you finish early:

-- Intentionally break the code again (remove a colon, mis-spell a name) and see what error appears.
+- Intentionally break the code again (remove a colon, misspell a name) and see what error appears.
 - Try writing your own **tiny bug** and then fixing it.
 - Explain to a partner how you used the error message and line number to find the problem.